fwarg/queriocity/README.md

 #                                              # SearXNG otherwise defaults to `general` alone, so engines
 #                                              # enabled under another category are never queried at all —
 #                                              # check what yours are registered under before setting this.
 # Keyed search-API fallback (optional).
-Called ONLY when a SearXNG query returns 0 results
+Tops up a weak SearXNG result (e.g. engines suspended
-# (e.g. engines suspended on a blocked exit IP) and capped per request/monitor-run, so the
+# on a blocked exit IP) on either of two conditions — fewer than SEARCH_API_MIN_RESULTS results,
+# or no engine from SEARCH_MAJOR_ENGINES contributed — and is capped per request/monitor-run, so
-# free SearXNG path stays primary and cost stays bounded.
+# the free SearXNG path stays primary and cost stays bounded.
 Unset = disabled (default).
 # SEARCH_API_PROVIDER=mojeek                  # currently only: mojeek (get a key at mojeek.com)
 # SEARCH_API_KEY=                             # provider API key
 # SEARCH_API_MAX_PER_REQUEST=3                # max paid fallback calls per request/run (0 disables)